ImpossiblePlan/app-docs/miroro/privacy-policy.md

 ## Data Storage and Security

-- All data is stored locally on your device.
+- All non-iCloud data is stored locally on your device.
-- The App does not share data with third parties.
+- No third-party data sharing.
-- No data is collected for analytics or advertising purposes.
+- No advertising or analytics tracking.
-- Camera data is used only for real-time display.
-- The App securely stores data locally on your device.
+- Camera and photo data never leave your device unless explicitly saved via Apple system services (Photos or iCloud).

 ---